 “A good man out of the good treasure of the heart bringeth forth good things: and an evil man out of the evil treasure bringeth forth evil things.”

 ~Matthew 12: 35

 Let’s take a look at a few of these specific abuses:

 The WCG’s Healing Doctrine1 instructed members that it was “a lack of faith” to take life saving medicine, go for an operation, or see a doctor (except for “repair surgery” such as broken bones).
 Thousands of people, including helpless children, died as a result.
 Many others (even after exiting) still suffer from ill, or impaired, health today due to the “no doctor rule.”
 That’s abuse!
 (This policy is thoroughly covered in The Broadway to Armageddon by William B. Hinson, Chapter 8, “Armstrong on Medicines,” sub heading: “HOW THE WORLD WIDE CHURCH OF GOD ESCAPES PROSECUTION WHEN THEY LET ONE OF THEIR MEMBERS DIE FROM MEDICAL NEGLECT.”)
-[This book is available as PDF download]

 Members were instructed to cut off with family members that gave trouble, or who had left the “true church.”
 Relationships with “unconverted” spouses, relatives, friends, and children were seriously hindered or broken.
 That’s abuse!